Leyland buildings evacuated after 'explosives' arrest

 Katherine Fletcher MP said she was being kept updated by police on what she described as a "major incident".

-She added: "There is a large cordon around the Broadfield Drive area of the town that extends into the civic centre.

-"This is an excellent example of our police working proactively to protect our communities.
+She added: "This is an excellent example of our police working proactively to protect our communities.
 I thank all officers involved for their work today."

 Why not follow BBC North West on Facebook, Twitter and Instagram?
 You can also send story ideas to northwest.newsonline@bbc.co.uk